cksdml1014/chanisong/_pages/about.md

 Welcome to my personal website!

 I created this space to showcase my work and research, which reflect my qualifications as a prospective PhD candidate and my journey toward pursuing a doctoral degree.
 Here, you'll find a collection of my academic projects, publications, and other efforts that have shaped my path and aspirations in research.

 ### Background

 My name is Chan-Eui Song, and I am currently completing a bachelor's degree in Mechanical Engineering with a double major in Mathematics from Seoul National University (SNU).
 While I have fulfilled the requirements for graduation, I am currently on a break from my studies to work as a researcher at **[IDeAOcean](https://ideaocean.ai)**—an innovative company specializing in state-of-the-art technology for mechanism and machine design.

 ### Research Interests

 My primary research centers around **Mechanism Design Automation Technology**, a fusion of *design* and *optimization* that drives advancements in efficient, low-cost mechanisms.
 While I have a deep interest in automatic mechanism design, particularly in reducing degrees of freedom (DoF) to achieve more lightweight, highly mobile designs, I am also eager to explore how this technology could be applied to fields like robotics.
-Though my primary focus is on automatic mechanism design, my broader research interests also include control systems and AI-based mechanics, all of which intersect with optimization in various ways.
-Additionally, I have explored origami structures, which I aim to connect with mechanism design principles in future work.
+Though my primary focus is on automatic mechanism design, my broader research interests also include *control systems* and *AI-based mechanics*, all of which intersect with **optimization** in various ways.
+Additionally, I have explored origami structures, which I aim to connect with *mechanism design* principles in future work.
+My strong foundation in *mathematics* and *mechanics*, particularly in the area of **optimization**, fuels my approach to these research topics.

 ### Future Goals

-I plan to begin my PhD studies in 2025, and aspire to become a professor, where I can combine my passions for teaching and research to inspire future engineers while making meaningful contributions to the field.
+I plan to begin my PhD studies in 2025, and aspire to become a professor, where I can combine my passions for *teaching* and *research* to inspire future engineers while making meaningful contributions to the field.

 ### Explore My Work

 - **Publications and Manuscripts:** This section features my research in Mechanism Design Automation Technology, supported by images and videos that illustrate my findings.
 I am currently preparing **two journals** related to my work in this field.

 - **Projects:** Here, you'll find research spanning control systems, robotics, and AI-based mechanics, as well as work on origami structures.
-It also includes other notable projects, such as METHEUS, which was recognized with a CES Innovation Award.
+It also includes other notable projects, such as METHEUS, which was recognized with a *CES Innovation Award*.

 - **Key Courses:** This section highlights my academic achievements across key subject areas, showcasing the breadth of my studies.